Eisenstein extension, connectedness and the second vanishing theorem: the main result

 Let $(R;m)$ be a local ring of mixed characteristic $p > 0$.
 We say $R$ is unramified if $p\notin {\m}^2$ and it is ramified if $p\in {\m}^2$.
 For normal local ring $(R,\m)$, consider the extension ring defined by $S=R[X]/f(X)$ where $f(X)=X^n+ a_1X^{n-1}+\ldots +a_n$ with $a_i\in \m$ for every $i=1,\ldots,n$ and $a_n\notin {\m}^2$.
 This ring $(S,\n)$ is local and it is defined as an Eisenstein extension of $R$ and $f(X)$ is known as an Eisenstein polynomial (see page 228-229 of \cite{Matsumura}).

 Here we note down the following important results regarding Eisenstein extensions:

-(1) An Eisenstein extension of regular local ring is regular local (see Theorem 29.8 (i) of \cite{Matsumura}) and in this context, we observe that an Eisenstein extensions of an unramified regular local ring is a ramified regular local ring.
+(1) An Eisenstein extension of regular local ring is regular local (see Theorem 29.8 (i) of \cite{Matsumura}) and in this context, we observe that an Eisenstein extensions of a regular local ring is again a regular local ring.

 (2) Every ramified regular local ring is an Eisenstein extension of some unramified regular local ring (see Theorem 29.8 (ii) of \cite{Matsumura}.